 - We strive for environmentally friendly business activities, providing services and products to society that are friendly to both people and the environment.

-- We engage in energy and resource conservation, the proper control of chemicals, reduced waste, recycling, and protection of water resources, striving to prevent environmental pollution.
+- We engage in energy and resource conservation, the reduction of greenhouse gas emissions, the proper control of chemicals, waste reduction, recycling and the protection of water resources, striving to prevent environmental pollution.

 - We comply with laws, regulations, and agreements on the environment.
 We also strive for ongoing improvements in our environmental management systems and environmental performance.